Narrative adventure 'As Dusk Falls' is launching in July

 Upcoming stylish independent title As Dusk Falls has finally received a July release date during the 2022 Xbox & Bethesda game showcase.

-The new trailer shows over two minutes of incoming footage, delving into the game’s story and the drama that’ll play out throughout, and it can be played either solo or in multiplayer.
+Studio founder Caroline Marchal took to the stage to talk about the game, while the new trailer shows over two minutes of incoming footage, delving into the game’s story and the drama that’ll play out throughout.
+It’s also been revealed that the game can be played either solo or in multiplayer.
 The official Xbox Wire blog post covered the game’s multiplayer possibilities where up to eight players can experience the story together locally, online, or a mix of both.

 Instead of using traditional 3D models of characters, still images of real players will be used to narrate the story throughout the game.
-Decision-making by the player will be crucial to how the story pans out, and every choice has an impact.
+Decision-making by the player will be crucial to how the story pans out, and every choice is claimed to have an impact on the narrative as a whole.

 In other news, Overwatch 2 finally has a release date and is coming on October 4, 2022.

-There’s been Call Of Duty: Modern Warfare 2 campaign footage through to a slew of indie games revealed at Day Of The Devs 2022, and it’s been a busy week for announcements in gaming.
+It’s been a hectic few days for game fans.
 To catch up on anything you may have missed, be sure to keep an eye on our Summer Of Games 2022 roundup.